aws/aws-for-fluent-bit/README.md

 > Current Version/tag information can be found in [VERSIONS.md](VERSIONS.md)

-> 🔥⚠️**WARNING**⚠️🔥: Please read and understand the following information on how to consume AWS for Fluent Bit.
-Failure to do so may cause outages to your production environment. 😭💔
+> ⚠️**WARNING**⚠️: Please read and understand the following information on how to consume AWS for Fluent Bit.
+Failure to do so may cause outages to your production environment.

 #### AWS Distro for Fluent Bit Release Tags

 Our image repos contain the following types of tags, which are explained in the sections below:

+* `3`: The most recently released image version of the `3.x` major version release.
-* `latest`: The most recently released image version. 🔥 **😵We do not recommend deploying this to production environments ever,** see [Guidance on consuming versions](#guidance-on-consuming-versions).
+* `latest`: The most recently released image version of the `2.x` major version release. **We do not recommend deploying this to production environments ever,** see [Guidance on consuming versions](#guidance-on-consuming-versions).
-* `Version number tag`: Each release has a version number, for example `2.28.4`. **These are the only tags we recommend ✅😍 consuming in production environments**: [Guidance on consuming versions](#guidance-on-consuming-versions).
+* `Version number tag`: Each release has a version number, for example `3.1.1`. **These are the only tags we recommend consuming in production environments**: [Guidance on consuming versions](#guidance-on-consuming-versions).
 * `stable`: Some time after a version is released, it may be designated as the latest stable.
 See [Latest stable version](#latest-stable-version) and  [Guidance on consuming versions](#guidance-on-consuming-versions).

 #### AWS Distro for Fluent Bit release testing